krammohan/recommend-a-friend/README.md

 ** Disclaimer: The number to send the text to must be registered through the Twilio website

-* Uses Ruby (Sinatra web app library) and RESTful API, deployed on Heroku
+* Uses Ruby on Rails and RESTful API, deployed on Heroku
+* Bootstrap CSS & HTML5
 * Allows users to send personalized text message using Twilio API
 * To run, go to https://recommend-friend.herokuapp.com/ and sign up!